k-nuth/rest-api-cs/README.md

 * /peer
 * /version

-**TimeOffset**: The value returned in *timeoffset* element by /status method.
+**TimeOffset**: The value returned in *timeoffset* element by the /status method.

-**TransactionsByAddressPageSize**: The max page limit used by /txs method.
+**TransactionsByAddressPageSize**: The max page limit used by the /txs method.

-**Version**: The value returned in *version* element by /status method.
+**Version**: The value returned in *version* element by the /status method.

-**HttpClientTimeoutInSeconds**: Define HttpClient timeout.
+**HttpClientTimeoutInSeconds**: Defines HttpClient timeout.
 Used by the forwarders.

-**Serilog**: The serilog configuration.
-For more documentation check https://github.com/serilog/serilog/wiki/Getting-Started
+**Serilog**: The Serilog configuration.
+For more detailed documentation, check https://github.com/serilog/serilog/wiki/Getting-Started

 ## API HTTP Endpoints